ice-lab/icestore/README.md

 ## Introduction

-icestore is a lightweight React state management library based on hooks.
+icestore is a simple and friendly state management library for React.
 It has the following core features:

 * **Minimal & Familiar API**: No additional learning costs, easy to get started with the knowledge of Redux && React Hooks.
 * **Built in Async Status**: Records loading and error status of async actions, simplifying the rendering logic in the view layer.